jjjuulliiaann/sanity-nuxt-2-starter/README.md

 For detailed explanation on how things work, check out the Sanity [resources](https://www.sanity.io/docs/overview-introduction).

+To avoid errors in the frontend, publish your Options page in Sanity.

+### Web: Nuxt 2 Frontend

+For detailed explanation on how things work, check out the Nuxt [documentation](https://nuxtjs.org).

-## Deploy
+## Deploying to Netlify

 In Netlify add two separate sites with "studio" / "web" as the base directories.
-The rest of the build settings is handled by the netlify.toml files.
+The rest of the build settings is handled by the `netlify.toml` files.

 ### Environment variables

-Add the same variables on Netlify/your hosting platform as in the `.env` in your local web folder.
+Add the same variables on Netlify as in the `.env` in your local web folder and in the `.env.development` in your local studio folder.

 ### Netlify Deploy Plugin

-With the Netlify Deploy Plugin the studio user can trigger a static build from the Sanity dashboard.
-In Netlify you need to set up a Build hook in Settings > Build & deploy.
-Copy the build hook id and save it as a environment variable in your studios `.env.development`
+With the Netlify Deploy Plugin the studio user can trigger a static build directly from the Sanity dashboard.
+To set it up:

+1. In Netlify in your frontend project you need to set up a build hook in Settings > Build & deploy.

+2. Copy the **build hook id** and save it as a environment variable in your studios `.env.development` as well as in the netlify studio project.

+3. From Netlifys Frontend project in General > Site details copy the **API ID** and save it in your studios `.env.development` as well as in the netlify studio project.

+4. After a Rebuild the deploy plugin in the studios dashboard can be used to trigger static builds.